minichdemo/CaesarCipherDecryptionTool/README.md

 ![](Caesar9.PNG)

 Now that you have a working Caesar Cipher Decrypter, see if you can decrypt the following secret messages.
 You will have to guess the `shift` in each of the following Caesar Ciphers.
+Check you answers with your teacher.

--IPM GTUDGB
+- IPM GTUDGB
--BZKK NE CTSX
+- BZKK NE CTSX
--NFICU JVIZVJ
+- NFICU JVIZVJ
--QXLDB YXLDB
+- QXLDB YXLDB
--EJB EF MPT NVFSUPT
+- EJB EF MPT NVFSUPT

 Optional
 ========